-Educating your child around what information shouldn’t be shared with others online is also important.
-For example, children can be at risk when using videogame consoles and PCs.
+Educating your child about what information shouldn’t be shared with others online is also important.
+For example, children can be at risk when using video game consoles and PCs.
 The world of online gaming is a world where many data thieves operate.
 Fortunately, there are measures you can take to protect your child when gaming, too.

-Another of our blog posts, Teach Your Child to Protect Themselves, may also be useful as a teaching tool to educate children around identity theft.
+Another of our blog posts, Teach Your Child to Protect Themselves, may also be useful as a teaching tool to educate children about identity theft.

 If we can teach our children about cybercrime, personal data, and how to recognise scams, they stand a better chance of knowing how to protect themselves – and others – in the future.

 We also need to be careful about the way we dispose of sensitive information relating to children.
 Sensitive information could be contained in many forms, so be sure to be very thorough when disposing of data.
 We’d even recommend adopting a Shred Everything system which can be implanted at schools and at home.

 Documents which may contain sensitive data about children include: